wp-plugins/app-store-assistant/readme.txt

 = 5.0.1 =
 * Added some WP 3.5 API coolness
 * New App Store Search Screen in Settings
-	* Search for an App ID with copyable shordcode
+	* Search for an App ID with copyable shortcode
 	* Auto-Create a post from App Store Search form
 	* Moved the appStore_IDsearch to the Settings section
 * Added ability to turn off screenshots [Thanks jack89ita]